[Host Guest] 0→1 Booking Platform

 The solution

-An intuitive and reliable booking journey that enhances user confidence,
+A reliable booking journey that builds user confidence,

 Competitor analysis